 I wrote a post couple of years ago about “Fisheye Lenses for Canon – Top 5 You Need To Know” and I recommended the following lens

-Now I’ll update the list and add more recommendation, but you have to keep in your mind, whatever brand you choose to go with, there are a few key differences among the lenses on my list that ought to guide your hand to the perfect selection.
-The first of these is focal length.
+Now I’ll update the list and add more recommendations, but you have to keep in your mind, whatever brand you choose to go with, there are a few key differences among the lenses on my list that ought to guide your hand to the perfect selection.
+The first of these is the focal length.
 As I mentioned earlier, smaller focal lengths (8mm, say, as opposed to 14mm) will get you wider fields of view with a greater sense of barrel distortion.
 That width is partially predicated on the size of your camera’s sensor, with smaller sensors multiplying the focal length by that sensor’s crop factor.

 - EXPANSIVE 180 DEGREE VIEW – The Opteka 6.5mm f/3.5 Circular Fisheye Lens offers an incredibly exciting perspective and takes photography to a range that exceeds the ability of the human eye.
 Bend the typical view of your photographs and video to the extreme with the ability to capture a full 180-degree panoramic frame.
 That fishbowl angle, combined with the impressive 11.8-inch focusing distance, allows an incredible depth of field making the 6.5mm the perfect addition to your bag of tricks.